Author Archives: Kali McLennan

 For many years, my partner (Sarah) and I lived in the suburban expanse of Norman, Oklahoma, a college town just south of the vast sprawl of Oklahoma City.
 On April 10, 2022 we moved to New York City.
 New Yorkers are well known to be walkers, and a quick Google search indicates that New Yorkers walk up to 3x as much as the average American.

-For this project I wanted to analyze and visualize my own walking habits spanning a number of years including time when we lived in Oklahoma and following our move to New York City.
+For this project I wanted to analyze and visualize my own walking habits spanning a number of years, including time when we lived in Oklahoma and following our move to New York City to compare my daily walking habits over time and location.

 Data Sources